SaurabhKMistry/typeahead-app/README.md

 ### Persistence Strategy

 As the usage of the app grows, keeping all of the data in memory may quickly become expensive.
 Further, not all prefixes actually need to be in memory all the time.
-So why not keep only fresh prefixes in memory while persisting stale prefixes on disk?
+So why not keep only fresh prefixes in memory while persist stale prefixes on disk?
 Hence Redis could be treated like a pure cache by setting an LRU eviction policy in Redis.
 So now Redis can hold only the most recently used prefixes and once max memory is reached, Redis will evict the least recently used prefixes.

 ### Using MongoDB for Persistence

-For hard disk persistence, i am leeaning for MongoDB.
+For hard disk persistence, I am leaning towards MongoDB.
 I chose MongoDB primarily because its key-document metaphor mapped nicely to the key-value setup of Redis.
 Having similar models of abstraction between data stores is convenient, because it makes the persistence process easier to reason about.

 ### Dealing with a Redis cache miss (read path)